THE PCA MODEL

 Many of these volunteers could never have imagined themselves going into prison.
 To their knowledge, they’ve never even seen a felon!
 But they take the courageous step to accept the commission of our Lord to remember and to visit those in prison, unsure of how it will work out.
 What we see again and again and again is the extraordinary blessing of how these volunteers are forever changed by the experience of engaging in faithful practices with incarcerated men and women, serving alongside them, and loving them in Christ.
 Their contributions to the healing and restoration of souls behind the prison walls and razor wire are incalculable.
 Yet these volunteers will tell you THEY are the ones who are blessed beyond measure by the ones society has deemed, “the least of these.”

-Another powerful aspect of the PCA Model as established by Pastor Ed, is the continuum of pastoral care and welcoming communities of faith available to the congregates upon their release from prison back into freedom.
+Another powerful aspect of the PCA Model is the continuum of pastoral care and welcoming communities of faith available to the congregates upon their release from prison back into freedom.
 Reintegration is an arduous process that, even with every advantage and imaginable resource, is daunting to the men and women coming out.
 Opportunities abound for the seed of faith that was planted and nurtured within the limits of the prison environment to be unearthed and stolen upon exposure to the trials and temptations of returning to life outside.